benkaraban/blip-blop/README.md

 - "Gère le scrolling avec le super buffer qui marche bizarrement sur cette merde de GeForce."
 (Handles scrolling with the awesome buffer that works weirdly on this shitty GeForce)
+- After a failed `new`, in a log message: "Nani?
+Not enough memory???"

 ## Significant differences